 Additive Manufacturing Facility (AMF)

 As we move beyond low Earth orbit, on-demand local manufacturing technology will become a mainstay for mission planning to address critical needs.
-Redwire, in partnership with NASA, has demonstrated the efficacy of additive manufacturing to support exploration needs on the International Space Station (ISS) over the past six years.
+Redwire, in partnership with NASA, has demonstrated the efficacy of additive manufacturing to support exploration needs on the International Space Station (ISS).
 AMF is designed as a modular device that is easily upgraded to increase functionality, and is compatible with over 30 polymers, including space-rated, high-performance thermoplastics.
 This technology enables the rapid iteration and deployment of in-space needs for long-duration missions.

 To further increase the reliability of long-duration missions, on-demand manufacturing capabilities also make human spaceflight missions safer, providing additional flexibility in responding to situations that threaten a mission.
 Having these capabilities makes the mission more resilient by allowing contingency planners to design tools to be manufactured on-site, on-demand.
 Long term, these capabilities are crucial to enabling sustainable human presence in space that is not reliant on resupply from Earth.